currymike123/CS1/week10/week10_review.md

 # Week 10: Computer Science 1

-## Loops, Methods, Arrays Review and Problems
+## Program Design

 ---

-Let's work through a few examples to review loops and arrays.
+## Program Design

 ---

+Program design is the process of creating a plan for a software solution at the level of individual programs or components.
+It involves deciding on the algorithms, data structures, control flow, and interfaces between different components.
+Program design is typically concerned with solving a specific problem.

+Let's review the concepts that we have learned so far and use them to design a system.

+---

-One of the best ways to get comfortable with these tools is to walk through the logic of a problem or even better a game.
+One of the best ways to get comfortable with these tools is to walk through the design of a game.

-You can break down the rules (or logic) of a game into a series of steps.
-Then you can convert those steps into code.
+You can break down the rules (or logic) of a game into a series of steps, ,hen encode them, and turn them into a program (system).

 ---